faiton713/ABCDdataset/README.md

 The paper:

 ## Format
 Each datum in this dataset is a pair of pre- and post-tsunami aerial image patches, and encompasses a target building at the center of the patch.
 These pairs were cropped from aerial images taken before and after the Tohoku earthquake.
-The pixel resolution of pathes is 40 cm.
+The pixel resolution of patches is 40 cm.

-Eight data samples are shown in the below figure, where the left and the right column shows "washed-away" and "surviving" classes, respectively.
+The below figure shows the representative samples in the dataset, where eight pairs are shown for "washed-away" class (left column) and "surviving" class (right column).

 ![patches_](https://user-images.githubusercontent.com/13417696/27384118-b5539e1e-56c8-11e7-9c0c-7d06b899763f.png){:width="100px" style="display:block;margin-left:auto;margin-right:auto;"}